 A: Entries close: 5pm, Monday September 16th 2021.
 Judging October 2021.
 Winners Announced: November 2021.

 Q: How do I enter the ACMF National Songwriting Competition?

 A: Simply complete and submit the entry form online along with your entry material at www.acmf.com.au

 Prizes awarded are in the form of musical equipment or tuition for the winning students.
 Media and live performance opportunities may exist for the winners too.

 Q: What is the reason behind the ACMF National Songwriting Competition?
 What does it hope to achieve?

-A: All prizes awarded are in the form of musical equipment or tuition for the winning students.
-Since commencement, the ACMF has awarded over $830,500 worth of musical equipment to schools and children across Australia.
+A: All prizes awarded are in the form of musical equipment or tuition for the winning students, strengthening musical ability and giving the tools to continue their musical journey.

 The Song Competition encourages Creativity and imagination – Positive self expression – Engagement with learning – Improve literacy levels – Opportunities for talented students